11 Slamming Spam Recipes That Will Have You Wanting More

 EzumeImages/istockphoto

-Budae Jigae, also known as army stew or army base stew, is a popular Korean dish that incorporates processed foods such as spam, sausages, canned baked beans, and sliced cheese.
-The dish was invented by locals after the Korean War as a way to sell food to American soldiers longing for familiar ingredients.
-The recipe is easy to make: Throw everything in a pot with some chicken stock and let it cook for about 8 minutes.
+Budae Jigae, also known as army stew or army base stew, is a popular Korean dish that incorporates processed foods such as spam, sausages, beans, and cheese.
+The dish was invented by locals during the Korean War as a way to sell food to American soldiers longing for familiar ingredients.
+The recipe is easy to make: Throw everything in a pot with some chicken stock or water and let it cook for about eight minutes.
 Add the tofu and cheese last, as they will cook the quickest.

 Recipe: My Korean Kitchen